reinosk/reinosk.github.io/content/posts/hacking/appointment.md

 Additionally, we will need super-user privileges to run the command below with the `-sC` or `-sV` flags.
 This is because script scanning ( `-sC` ) and version detection ( `-sV` ) are considered more intrusive methods ofscanning the target.
 This results in a higher probability of being caught by a perimeter security device on thetarget's network.

 > `-sC`: _Performs a script scan using the default set of scripts.
-It is equivalent to ---script=default.
+It is equivalent to `--script=default`.
 Some of the scripts in this category are considered intrusive and should not be run against a target network without permission._
 >
 > `-sV`: _Enables version detection, which will detect what versions are running on what port._